games-automata-play/games-automata-play.github.io/_posts/2019-09-01-parity_games_quasipolynomial_era.md

 is **good for small games automata**.
 There are no blog posts on them (yet?), so we refer to [this paper](https://link.springer.com/chapter/10.1007%2F978-3-030-17127-8_1).

 The first equivalence result states that separating automata and universal trees are equivalent.
-The original proof is this result is in [this paper](https://arxiv.org/abs/1807.10546).
+The original proof is this result is in [this paper](https://arxiv.org/abs/1807.10546) -- it subsumes [this paper](https://arxiv.org/abs/1801.09618), which presents the generic value iteration algorithm using universal trees.
 A conceptually simpler proof introduces and uses the notion of **universal graphs**, discussed in [this post]({{ '/blog/universal_graphs' | prepend: site.baseurl }}).
 One of the advantage of this new proof is that it applies to any positionally determined objective, as explained in [this post]({{ '/blog/separation_universal_graphs' | prepend: site.baseurl }}).